What type of Will do I need?

 As we all live longer we should be thinking about making provisions for our golden years.
 This includes considering what will happen to us if we need long term care.
 Here at The Will Guys we can discuss this with you and can establish what problems you may come up against and how to plan for them.

 Everything that you own is included in your ‘Estate’.
-This includes any property, investments, insurance policies, pension schemes and personal effects from cars and watches to pots and pans.
+This includes any property, investments, insurance policies not in trust, some pension schemes and personal effects like cars.

-Inheritance Tax is paid if a person’s ‘Estate’ is worth more than £325,000 when they die.
+Inheritance Tax is generally paid if a person’s ‘Estate’ is worth more than £325,000 when they die, there are some other allowances that can be claimed but these are dependent on your individual situation.
 This is called the ‘Inheritance Tax threshold’.
 The rate of Inheritance Tax is currently 40% on anything above the threshold.
-That’s 40% of your estate!
+That’s 40% of your estate that is over the limit!

 With careful planning it can be possible to lower your Inheritance Tax bill considerably or even reduce it to zero.

-The Will Guys can help you with this by carefully writing your Will making sure the relevant Trusts are in place to address any tax liabilities.
+The Will Guys can help you with this by carefully looking at your estate and giving bespoke advice to you and your family.
 Contact us to discuss any concerns you have with your estate planning.

 We have direct ties with a truly independent funeral planning company who work with a panel of partners to ensure they can find the best solution to meet your funeral planning needs.